Premium Bonds prize checker: When is June’s draw and have I won?

 These savings don’t accrue interest as with regular bank accounts, but are put up against a random digital prize picker called ‘Ernie’ – the Electronic Random Number Indicator Equipment.

 The date of this month’s draw is Monday 2 June.
-The results of this draw are released by the NS&I here.
+The results of this draw are available a day later and released by the NS&I here.

 What are the chances of winning?